CLT for biorthogonal ensembles and related combinatorial identities: Introduction

 The rest of this paper is organized as follows.
-The main results, limit theorems for biorthogonal ensembles which satisfies a finite-term recurrence relation, are formulated in section~\ref{sect:results} and proofs are given in section~\ref{sect:proof}.
-Two applications are discussed in section~\ref{sect:examples}.
-First, we recall from~\cite{BD_13} that, as a by-product of theorem~\ref{thm:CLT}, we obtain universality for orthogonal polynomial ensembles when the reference measure $\mu_N$ satisfies the so-called one-cut assumption.
-In this regime, we show that the CLT holds for $C^1$ test function as well, see theorem~\ref{thm:OPE}.
-Then, we present a new application to products of rectangular complex Ginibre matrices as the dimensions of the matrices go to infinity.
-In section~\ref{sect:cumulants}, we give a short introduction to the theory of biorthogonal ensembles and we recall the results of~\cite{Soshnikov_00a}.
-In section~\ref{sect:Szego}, we review the connection between the {\it main combinatorial lemma} of Soshnikov, the {\it Strong Szeg\H{o}} theorem and theorem~\ref{thm:CLT}.
-In the appendix~\ref{A:MCL}, for completeness, we give a proof of Soshnikov's main combinatorial lemma which emphasizes on the connection with the Dyson-Hunt-Kac (DHK) formulae and the Bohnenblust-Spitzer combinatorial lemma.
+The main results, which consist of limit theorems for the biorthogonal ensembles satisfying a finite-term recurrence relation, are formulated in section~\ref{sect:results} and the proofs are given in section~\ref{sect:proof}.
+In section~\ref{sect:discussion}, we provide a short introduction to the theory of BOEs and we review the connection between the main combinatorial lemma of Soshnikov, \cite{Soshnikov_00a}, the Strong Szeg\H{o} limit theorem and our CLT.
+Several applications are discussed in section~\ref{sect:examples}.
+First, we recall from~\cite{BD_13} that, as a by-product of theorem~\ref{thm:CLT}, we obtain universality for OPEs when the reference measure $\mu_N$ satisfies the so-called one-cut condition.
+In this case, we show that the CLT holds for $C^1$ test function as well, see theorem~\ref{thm:OPE}.
+In section~\ref{sect:product_Ginibre}, based on the results of~\cite{AIK_13,KZ_14}, we prove a CLT for square singular values of the product of independent rectangular complex Ginibre matrices as the dimensions of the matrices go to infinity in an arbitrary way.
+In section~\ref{sect:BME}, we obtain a similar CLT for the Laguerre and Jacobi {\it Muttalib-Borodin ensembles}.
+These BOEs were introduced in~\cite{Muttalib_95} as a model for disordered conductors in the metallic regime and have been studied from a mathematical perspective in~\cite{Borodin_99}.
+In section~\ref{sect:LLN}, we show how to recover the equilibrium measure of a BOE from the asymptotics of its recurrence coefficients.
+Combined with an upper-bound on the variance, this implies a law of large numbers for smooth linear statistics.
+For any product of square Ginibre matrices, we also discuss how to compute the moments of the equilibrium measure (called the Fuss-Catalan distribution) and how to estimate the tail of the largest square singular value.
+Finally, in the appendix~\ref{A:MCL}, we give a proof of Soshnikov's main combinatorial lemma which emphasizes on the connection with the Dyson-Hunt-Kac (DHK) formulae and the Bohnenblust-Spitzer combinatorial lemma.